top of page

 STOA Christian Homeschool Speech and Debate (45 local clubs in California)

-The California High School Proficiency Examination (CHSPE) is a testing program established by California law (Education Code Section 48412).
-If eligible to take the test, you can earn the legal equivalent of a high school diploma by passing the CHSPE.
-The CHSPE consists of two sections: an English-language Arts section and a Mathematics section.
-When you pass both sections of the CHSPE, the California State Board of Education will award you a Certificate of Proficiency, which by state law is equivalent to a regionally accredited high school diploma.
+The California High School Proficiency Program (CPP) is a testing program established by California law (Education Code Section 48412).
+If eligible to take the test, you can earn the legal equivalent of a high school diploma.
+The CPP exam consists of two sections: an English-language Arts section and a Mathematics section.
+When you pass both sections, the California State Board of Education will award you a Certificate of Proficiency, which by state law is equivalent to a regionally accredited high school diploma.
+Students have the option of taking the exam at a testing site with paper and pencil, or on the computer.
+The second option is that students may take the CPP at home, online, with live proctoring.
+The CPP is offered in English and Spanish.

 California Homeschool College Seekers, Facebook Group